vLeapGroup/docs/warps/chains.md

 # LightSpeed Chains

-LightSpeed Chains, previously known as Sovereign Chains, empower developers to launch and interact with custom blockchains that seamlessly connect to the MultiversX main network.
-These app-specific chains offer enhanced performance, flexibility, and interoperability while leveraging the MultiversX ecosystem's infrastructure.
+LightSpeed Chains, formerly Sovereign Chains, enable developers to create custom blockchains that connect seamlessly to the MultiversX main network, offering more flexibility.

-Warps, which are inscribed and registered on the MultiversX main network, can be executed across any whitelisted LightSpeed Chain when specified in the action configuration.
-Whitelisted LightSpeed Chains and their configurations are managed through the [Registry](./registry.md).
+Warps are inscribed and registered on the main network and can be executed on whitelisted LightSpeed Chains if specified in the action.
+Whitelisted chains and their configurations are managed in the [Registry](./registry.md).

 ##